dpcairns/react-famous-cats/curriculum/week-03/class-11.md

 ### User

-Here is basic code to put in component that will load user (Today that will be `Header`).
+Here is basic code to put in a component that will detect user load.
+Let's start by putting this code into `index.js` so we can see that Auth is working (we will move to Profile).
-This can be logged initially like below to see that it is working.

 ```js
 import { auth } from '../services/firebase.js';